The Energy Mergers & Acquisitions Review: USA

 Oil and gas

 Environmental due diligence in upstream oil and gas transactions traditionally involves a defect process, whereby access to the assets is granted for a period of time between signing and closing to identify environmental defects, which are then addressed pursuant to the negotiated terms of the agreement (e.g., the seller remediates the defect, the purchase price is reduced by the cost to remediate the defect, the asset impacted by the defect is excluded from the transaction or the seller indemnifies the buyer for the defect).
 The buyer typically retains an environmental consultant with oil and gas expertise to visit all or a subset of assets during the review period to identify and value environmental defects.
-This review is often limited by the agreement to visual inspections of the assets (i.e., no Phase II environmental site assessments or other subsurface sampling or testing), but the buyer often has the right to exclude properties if a Phase II is warranted and consent is not granted from the seller.
+This review is often limited by the agreement to visual inspections of the assets (i.e., no Phase II environmental site assessments or other subsurface sampling or testing without the seller's prior consent), but the buyer often has the right to exclude properties from the transaction if a Phase II is warranted and consent is not granted from the seller.
 If the consultant identifies an environmental defect, the buyer or its counsel will work with the consultant to prepare a defect notice for submission to the seller.
-The parties will then negotiate a remedy to address the defect.
+The parties will then negotiate a remedy to address the defect pursuant to the terms of the agreement.

 Power and utilities

 M&A transactions in the power and utilities sector often involve complex environmental issues.
 Key focus areas for operating assets include allocation of emission credits and other environmental attributes, environmental obligations under consent decrees with regulators, environmental and toxic tort legacy liabilities, planned or anticipated capital expenditures (e.g., for pollution control equipment) and impacts of evolving environmental regulations.
 The environmental due diligence process typically follows the standard review described above, including retention of an environmental consultant.
-Key focus areas for development assets include environmental permitting, a National Environmental Policy Act (NEPA, or state equivalent) review of projects on public lands, lender liability protections for environmental conditions at the project site, access to water supply and waste disposal services, and third-party project challenges to the project (such as appeals of issued environmental permits).
+Key focus areas for development assets include environmental permitting, a National Environmental Policy Act (NEPA, or state equivalent) review of projects on public lands or of portions of projects requiring a federal permit (e.g., Clean Water Act Section 404 permit), lender liability protections for environmental conditions at the project site, access to water supply and waste disposal services, and third-party challenges to the project (such as appeals of issued environmental permits).
 Assistance of local counsel in the jurisdiction where the project is located is often crucial.
 In most instances, rather than retaining its own consultants, the lender in any planned project financing will require and rely on independent engineer and environmental reports prepared by the borrower's consultants in connection with the financing.

 ESG and Climate Resiliency Review